margaretmf/margaretmf.github.io/poetry.md

 What blesses one blesses all,
 so the union can only bless everyone.

+## The Correct Prayer ##
+The correct prayer is 'Shepherd, Show me how to love' 'how to love as God loves'
+'through the darkness'

+I love to shift my perception to see people as God's daughters and sons

 ## Spiritual Lessons From Every Relationship ##
 A lesson on reading and speaking up.
 A lesson on singing, playing music, and music history in the South.